UrkoRegueiro/Experimental-Analysis/README.md

 # Experimental-Analysis
 This repository contains the analysis and report of three experiments conducted in the physics laboratory of the Santiago de Compostela University.

-Nuclear physics -> 	Beta Spectroscopy
+Nuclear Physics -> 	Beta Spectroscopy

-Applied Physics -> Thermodynamics of micellization & Thermophysical and Tribological Taracterization of Lubricants
+Applied Physics -> Thermodynamics of micellization & Thermophysical and Tribological Caracterization of Lubricants